Help Paying Marketplace Premiums: When Other Coverage Is Available

 I’m low income and enrolled in subsidized Marketplace coverage now.
 I just found out I’m pregnant.
 Under my state’s rules, I now qualify for Medicaid.
 Do I have to drop out of the Marketplace coverage and enroll in Medicaid?
 If I don’t will I have to pay back the premium tax credit subsidy?

 In nearly all states, pregnancy-related Medicaid provides the same (or similar) benefits as Medicaid for other adults and so is considered minimum essential coverage (MEC).
-(In 3 states – Arkansas, Idaho, and South Dakota – pregnancy-related Medicaid only covers maternity care and is not recognized as MEC).
 The general rule requires that people eligible for other MEC are not eligible for advance premium tax credits (APTC).
-However, a special rule allows women who are already receiving APTC and who become pregnant and eligible for pregnancy-related Medicaid to choose whether to stay in their marketplace plan with APTC or enroll in the pregnancy-related Medicaid.
+However, a special rule allows women who are already receiving APTC and who become pregnant and eligible for pregnancy-related Medicaid to choose whether to stay in their Marketplace plan with APTC or enroll in the pregnancy-related Medicaid.
 For example, women might choose pregnancy-related Medicaid because it does not charge monthly premiums or cost sharing for covered services.

-If you decide to enroll in the pregnancy-related Medicaid (in all but 3 states), you will no longer be eligible for APTC while you are enrolled in Medicaid.
+If you decide to enroll in the pregnancy-related Medicaid, in most states, you will no longer be eligible for APTC while you are enrolled in Medicaid.

 While we have made every effort to provide accurate information in these FAQs, people should contact the health insurance Marketplace or Medicaid agency in their state for guidance on their specific circumstances.